SolaWing/xcode-build-server/Readme.md

 # TODO

 current implementation is basicly work, but may have some rough edges.
-PR is welcome.
+Please report issue if you have any problem.
+PR is also welcome.

 - [ ] auto recognize xcode project and extract compile infomation from it.
 - [ ] scan workspace and provide targets information
 - [ ] observe changes and notify lsp
+- [ ] refactor to swift, make it more frendly for swifter